Workplace Drug Testing Programs & Services

-The intoxication defense in most states (except Arizona) requires proof of two things: 1) proof of intoxication AND 2) proof that the intoxication “caused” the injury.
 In some states one or both of these 2 steps may be “presumed” if a positive test was conducted per state rules or if the employee refused to test.
 This results in a statutory “intoxication” defense to a worker’s compensation claim, thus denial of the claim.
 BIG SAVINGS.

 Contact National Drug Screening and request a FREE REPORT on the intoxication defense in your State.

 Why Do Employers Want a Drug Testing Program?

 If it’s not usually required, why do employers drug test?
 As we’ve discussed above, here are the most important reasons: